 - Kid-friendly finishes: When painting children's rooms, many painters recommend using an eggshell or satin paint on the walls and semi-gloss for doors and moldings.
 These finishes are formulated to better withstand repeated cleanings.

 - Rustic looks: To give a worn or old look, use flat finish paints for walls or furniture.
 If cleanability is an issue, you might select a flat enamel for trim or an eggshell finish for walls.

 - High-gloss looks: Rather than choosing a high-gloss paint for a whole room, use it sparingly in select locations, such as doors and trim.
 The brilliant surface can appear a bit cold and uninviting.
 Remember to spend extra time preparing the surfaces to be painted glossy, as this finish tends to point out any surface imperfections.

 - Ceiling color: If you're looking for a basic white ceiling, you can buy pre-mixed, matte finish paints off the shelf at almost any paint or home improvement store.
 Of course, if you're looking for something a bit more colorful, it's always fun to think outside the box and do something unexpected with your ceiling.
 Colorful ceilings not only add a unique visual element to the space, but they can also even increase the apparent size of a room by making their ceilings feel higher.

 - Ceiling finishes: Ceilings in most rooms are painted with a flat finish paint.
 You could also select an eggshell finish if the surface of the ceiling is flawless.
 Choose a glossier finish for good light reflection, but only if the ceiling is newly resurfaced and has no blemishes at all.
 Lastly, because cleaning and repainting your ceilings are probably not very easy to do, look for a high premium paint that will wear well and not crack.

 - Kitchens and baths: Any room that will be exposed to water, splashing, or steam is best painted with a semi-gloss paint.
-A guest bath or powder room, which have a less frequent use, could be painted with lower-gloss paint, such as satin or eggshell finish.
+A guest bath or powder room, which has less frequent use, could be painted with lower-gloss paint, such as satin or eggshell finish.